 All of the ingredients that comprise this bar are 100% Vietnamese.
 You can count on this bar to deliver exciting, sophisticated and deeply satisfying flavors that will enliven your taste buds, give you something to think about, and keep you coming back for more!

-Sommelier’s Tip: If you want to create your own exquisite chocolate flight, I suggest savoring this Mekong Kumquat Dark Chocolate Mini Bar as your second chocolate “course”, with the Qantu Gran Blanco 70% as your first course and the Fossa Honey Orchid Dancong Hongcha Dark Milk as your third course (this bar coming soon to the Barometer Chocolate collection).
+Sommelier’s Tip: If you want to create your own exquisite chocolate flight, I suggest savoring this Mekong Kumquat Dark Chocolate Mini Bar as your second chocolate “course”, with the Qantu Gran Blanco 70% as your first course and the Fossa Honey Orchid Dancong Hongcha Dark Milk as your third course.

 When Marou founders Vincent and Sam met on a jungle weekend where they had to scavenge and fish for their own food in Lam Dong, Vietnam, they became fast friends and quickly realized that they were both passionate about chocolate.
 They knew they could make great chocolate from the bean together, but they also knew that the task would be a lifelong endeavor.
 Turns out, it was just the endeavor these two needed as they had grown weary of their successful careers in advertising and banking.